 Having donned my thinking cap on ‘How to make a healthier sausage roll’ — I started experimenting.
 I was introduced to quinoa (Keenwa) and kale by my Sports Nutritionist Scientist son in February.
-I’d heard of quinoa’s nutritional value, but I didn’t know to use it in my cooking.
+I’d heard of quinoa’s nutritional value, but I didn’t know how to use it in my cooking.

 This recipe has been tested on the most pickiest of critiques — my nieces and nephews.
 It passed with flying colours on numerous occasions.
 If you make extra sausage rolls, don’t cook them until they are needed.
 Freeze them first while on the baking tray, then bag the uncooked sausage rolls to your preferred portions.
-They are great to have for a rainy day or as a snack after school or at get-togethers.
+They are great to have on a rainy day or as a snack after school or at get-togethers.

 - 1 1/2 cups quinoa, cooked

 - 1 large onion